BioInfoAPS/BioInfoAPS.github.io/_episodes/01-unix.md

 ~~~
 {: .output}

-`cp -r` can be used for copying entire directories. `-R` stands for recursive.
+`cp -r` can be used for copying entire directories. `-r` stands for recursive.
 Copy the `demo` folder from share folder to your working directory.

 ~~~